Helping with this project

 Price guidance

-What I am REALLY from you is the price YOU would be willing to pay to reacquire a certificate if something happened to YOUR certificate.
-You might be willing to pay significantly more than you originally paid.
-You might like to re-acquire a similar certificate at a lower price.
-Or maybe you might be glad that the certificate is gone.
-REAL PRICE GUIDANCE is what you would readily pay if something happened to one of your possessions.
+Your impression of potential value is flexible.
+You might be willing to pay significantly more today than you originally paid.
+Conversely, you might like to re-acquire a similar certificate again, but at a lower price.
+Sometimes. you might not want to replace your certificate at all.
+You might even be glad the certificate is gone.
+REAL PRICE GUIDANCE is what you would readily pay if something happened to a certificate in your possession.

 Certificate prices